beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 This `github.js` is used to retrieve the account data from GitHub.

 - First we POST to the GitHub OAuth service with the authentication code to retrieve an access token

-- Then we retrive the account data with the access token set as an `Authentication` `Header`.
+- Then we retrive the account data with the access token set as an `Authorization` `Header`.

 - Finally we return the account data or any error we receive.

 ```javascript